Amantini1997/FromUbuntu/AIN/Lectures.md

 ### AI Governance

 Companies are starting to put in place processes to govern the creation and deployment of AI systems.

 Typically, this will involve a special internal AI Governance committee:
 – With representatives of different departments (eg, IT, Operations, Legal);
 – In the best case, including 1-2 outsiders (to avoid “group think”, i.e., some things are given for granted);
 – To vet potential AI projects and to oversee their deployment.

 Modeled on the Pharmaceutical industry, where these committees are standard.

 Companies are also adopting company-wide policies for use of AI.

 ## PDPC

 The Singapore Personal Data Protection Commission (PDPC) released the Model **AI Governance Framework**.
 The framework is a voluntary set of compliance and ethical principles and governance considerations and recommendations that can be adopted by organisations when deploying AI technologies at scale.
 It is not legally binding.

 The Model Framework is based on **two high-level guiding principles**:
 – Organisations using AI in decision-making should ensure that the decision-making process is **explainable, transparent and fair**; and
 – AI solutions should be **human-centric** (that is, not aimed at increase profit, or business performance, but good for humans).

-The 2020 edition of the Framework includes real-life industry case studies demonstrating effective implementation of the AI Framework by organisations.
+The 2020 edition of the Framework includes real-life industry case studies demonstrating effective implementation of the AI Framework by organisations. s
 ### Human in the loop

 This refers to how much human takes part into the decision process when paired with a machine algorithm.